AscendingPassage.com HOME PAGE.

 into their folds.

-covered it with their winding sheet in vain, and have been able to
+covered it with their winding sheet, but were able to

 feet from the ground.
-In the bas-reliefs the majority of the figures
+The majority of the figures in the bas-reliefs

 have only legs and a portion of the body; their heads and shoulders